 Using food grade essential oils can help prevent, eliminate, and heal from cases of food poisoning by killing the bacteria responsible.

-Simply drink a drink containing food grade antibacterial essential oils before or during each meal to help you recover.
+Simply add food grade essential oils to your water and drink before or during each meal to help you recover.

 What Brand Of Oils I Use

 Currently, I use several different brands of essential oils.